ironbar/orangutan/reports/04_Modeling.md

 started with 16 arenas but suddenly the number was modified to just 4, this is why the following trainings were faster.

+The train metrics show that training with 16*4 arenas for 100k epochs is considerable better than training for 8*4 arenas for 100k epochs.
+So patience seems to be necessary for this trainings.

+The scores on navigation are bad, probably because sometimes the goal falls into the death zone.
+That should be allowed because the model needs to ignore that but in that case another goal needs to be added.

+The training has not finished yet but it seems that curriculum training category by category is not a better way of training.
+Moreover considering that I was able to achieve 39 on LB just on 66k epochs with a megatrain.

 ### Results

 The first submissions achieve a poor score of 35 on LB, however it may be caused by using just 4 arenas by a mistake.

+The second submission is a model trained from zero and the best score it gets is 30 while the same model trained on all the data scored 36.

+So clearly this kind of curriculum learning category by category is worse than using all the data at once.
+It may be possible that learning first on easy arenas and later on more difficult could be helpful if learning on the difficult levels does not imply forgetting the first learnings.

+### Next steps

+* We achieved the maximum score 13 days ago.
+Since then we have not been able to improve the score.
+However we have learned that:
+  * The training data is relevant, the more the better is not true, quality is important.
+  * Curriculum learning category by category does not improve over training with all the data
+* I propose to go back to the best training and try with a model such as the used on last trainings.
+Make small iterations on model and data and see if improves.
+* I could create higher quality levels and that will probably improve the agent score, however I prefer to leave that for the last part of the challenge.
+* On the meanwhile I want to start experimenting with Planet approach.
+One thing that encourages me is that today I have searched in youtube for videos explaining that paper and there are zero.

+## Iteration 9.
+Back to best submission and small iterations

+### Goal

+### Development

+059_megatrain: reduce memory size but increase sequence length, allow moving backwards
+060_megatrain: same but allowing moving backwards

+### Results

 <!---